pynat/mkr_coin/README.md

 Using pip:
 bash
 pip install -r requirements.txt

 ### How to Use

-- Jupyter Notebook (notebook.ipynb):
+* **Jupyter Notebook (notebook.ipynb):**
-Fetch cryptocurrency and stock market data:
+  * Fetch cryptocurrency and stock market data:
-Fetches data for cryptocurrencies and stablecoins defined in the coins list.
+    * Fetches data for cryptocurrencies and stablecoins defined in the coins list.
-Processes the data and adds derived metrics (e.g., price change).
+    * Processes the data and adds derived metrics (e.g., price change).
-Saves the final dataset as stable_coins.csv.
+    * Saves the final dataset as `stable_coins.csv`.
-Fetches hourly stock data for predefined tickers, adds derived metrics, and formats timestamps.
+  * Fetch hourly stock data for predefined tickers:
+    * Adds derived metrics.
+    * Formats timestamps.
-Combines all stock data into a single DataFrame and saves it as a CSV.
+    * Combines all stock data into a single DataFrame and saves it as a CSV.
-Logs missing or delisted stocks/cryptos as warnings or errors.
+    * Logs missing or delisted stocks/cryptos as warnings or errors.
-Perform feature engineering and derive metrics.
+  * Perform feature engineering and derive metrics.
-Evaluate multiple machine learning models.
+  * Evaluate multiple machine learning models.
-Save the best models as .pkl files.
+  * Save the best models as `.pkl` files.

-Train the Model:
+* **Train the Model:**
-Use train.py to train the best-performing model (default: XGBoost) on the processed data.
+  * Use `train.py` to train the best-performing model (default: XGBoost) on the processed data.
-Save the trained model as a .pkl file.
+  * Save the trained model as a `.pkl` file.

-Deploy the Model with Flask:
+* **Deploy the Model with Flask:**
-Use predict.py to deploy the model and provide predictions via a Flask.
+  * Use `predict.py` to deploy the model and provide predictions via Flask.

 ### Flask
 The repository includes a Flask (`predict.py`) to interact with the trained XGBoost model.
 The API allows users to predict whether the price of USDC/USDT will grow positively within the next hour.